1922 Dixie Classic: Game summary

 Texas A&M halfback Sammy Sanders received the opening kickoff from Centre kicker Red Roberts, returning it for 45 yards.
-After the first down of A&M's first drive, Aggie periodback and team captain Heinie Weir suffered a leg injury after getting tackled to the ground.
+After the first down of A&M's first drive, Aggie running back and team captain Heinie Weir suffered a leg injury after getting tackled to the ground.
 He was moved to the sidelines.
 After the injury, A&M failed to gain any yards, and was forced to punt.
-A&M punter Tom Miller punt the ball, which was eventually caught by Tom Bartlett, who was stationed behind his goal line.
+A&M punter Tom Miller punted the ball, which was eventually caught by Tom Bartlett, who was stationed behind his goal line.
 Bartlett, who tried to run the ball, was immediately tackled by Fred Wilson for a safety.
 A&M put up two points on the scoreboard to lead Centre.
 Centre had never trailed in a game all season.

 Centre's offensive line gave injuries to Aggie players Sanders and A. B. Morris, who were removed from the field.
 The Aggies played with four substitute defenders.

 Before the half ended, Centre reached A&M's two-yard line.
 Centre's Red Roberts and Herb Covington attempted to run through for a touchdown, but were stopped by the A&M defense line.
 On fourth down, Roberts was stopped at the A&M six-inch mark.
 Referee Ernie Quigley marked the ball at the two-inch line for the Aggies.
 The half ended with A&M maintaining its 2–0 lead.

 During halftime, A&M head coach Dana X. Bible, after noticing the injuries on the team, called E. King Gill to the A&M bench.
 Gill, a reserve player who had left the A&M football squad at the end of the regular season to play basketball, was assisting sports editor Jinx Tucker in pointing out players in the press box of the stadium.
 Bible ordered Gill, who was in civilian clothes, to put on a football uniform in case he was needed to play in the game.
 Gill put on the uniform of Heine Weir, one of the injured football players, underneath the stands, since there were no dressing rooms, while Weir put on Gill's civilian clothes.
 Gill stood on the sidelines during the second half ready to go in, but ultimately was not called by Bible as the starting roster managed to finish, although Gill was the only substitute player available by the end of the game.
 However, Gill's readiness to play began the storied Twelfth Man tradition.